obonaventure/cnp3/Missions/S9/routing2.rst

     A simple topology with a backup link

-7 On February 22, 2008, the Pakistan Telecom Authority issued an `order <http://www.teeth.com.pk/blog/wp-content/uploads/2008/02/22-02-08_pta_blocking_of_websities.pdf>` to Pakistan ISPs to block access to three IP addresses belonging to _youtube : `208.65.153.238`, `208.65.153.253`, `208.65.153.251`.
+7 On February 22, 2008, the Pakistan Telecom Authority issued an `order <http://www.teeth.com.pk/blog/wp-content/uploads/2008/02/22-02-08_pta_blocking_of_websities.pdf>`_ to Pakistan ISPs to block access to three IP addresses belonging to `youtube <http://www.youtube.com>`_: `208.65.153.238`, `208.65.153.253`, `208.65.153.251`.
 One operator noted that these addressed were belonging to the same `/24` prefix.
 Read http://www.ripe.net/news/study-youtube-hijacking.html to understand what happened really.

  #.
 What should have done _youtube to avoid this problem ?
  #.
 What kind of solutions would you propose to improve the security of interdomain routing ?